peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### FromDouble
-    public static EDecimal FromDouble​(double dbl) Creates a decimal number from a 64-bit binary floating-point number.
+    public static EDecimal FromDouble​(double dbl) Creates an arbitrary-precision decimal number from a 64-bit binary floating-point number.
 This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.
-Remember, though, that the exact value of a 64-bit binary floating-point number is not always the value that results when passing a literal decimal number (for example, calling
+Remember, though, that the exact value of a 64-bit binary floating-point number is not always the value that results when passing a literal decimal number (for example, calling <code>ExtendedDecimal.FromDouble(0.1f)</code>
- <code>ExtendedDecimal.FromDouble(0.1f)</code>), since not all decimal
- numbers can be converted to exact binary numbers (in the example given, the resulting arbitrary-precision decimal will be the value of the closest "double" to 0.1, not 0.1 exactly).
-To create an arbitrary-precision decimal number from a decimal number, use FromString instead in most cases (for example:
+), since not all decimal numbers can be converted to exact binary numbers (in the example given, the resulting arbitrary-precision decimal will be the value of the closest "double" to 0.1, not 0.1 exactly).
+To create an arbitrary-precision decimal number from an arbitrary-precision decimal number, use FromString instead in most cases (for example: <code>ExtendedDecimal.FromString("0.1")</code>).
- <code>ExtendedDecimal.FromString("0.1")</code>).

 **Parameters:**